cygni/texas-holdem-client-javascript/README.md

 git clone https://github.com/cygni/texas-holdem-client-javascript
 ```

 The poker server runs as a docker process.
-The clients communicates with the server via sockets on port 4711 and there is a web interface on port 8080.
+The clients communicates with the server via sockets on port 4711 and there is a web interface on port 80 (and it is mapped to localhost on port 8080).

 Start the server via docker-compose:
 ```bash